AvilaAndre/SGI/tp3/README.md

 ----
 ## Project information

-- Initial Menu: composed by the game's name "Third Gear", an alusion to the Terceira Island and the famous program Top Gear.
+- Initial Menu: composed by the game's name "Third Gear", an allusion to the Terceira Island and the famous program Top Gear.
 Besides the names of the developers and the Feup Logo, the player must pick a difficulty level, between easy, medium and hard.
 This level will change the speed with which the opponent moves its car, allowing for a more tricky (or not) play.
 Besides that, the player must type in their game name.
 Only after that, they can start the fun!

 ![Screenshot](/tp3/screenshots/initialMenu.png)

-- Player Park: the player must choose their *weapon of attack*, or, more precisely, their car.
-The choice varies between a formula-1 like car, a small tractor, and two more reguler ones.
+- Player Park: the player must choose their car.
+The choice varies between a formula-1 like car, a small tractor, and two more regular ones.
 The first green car presented - the one on the right hand-side - has two special feature: brake lights and pop-up front lights, besides more camera angles.
-All cars have an interesting detail: when breaking or moving to the sides, they tilt a bit, mimicking the emotion of real-life cars.
+All cars have an interesting detail: when braking or moving to the sides, they tilt a bit, mimicking the emotion of real-life cars.

 ![Screenshot](/tp3/screenshots/playerPark.png)